DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 > These are things the group comments on as I play the game on-stream.
 We don't *have* to follow these, but I'll jot them down regardless.

 ### Things for This Week

+#### Programmer
+- Dialogue portal transition
+	- Whenever the player enters a dialogue interaction, the camera goes to a new environment that looks like it is INSIDE the dialogue portal
+-

+#### Narrative Designer